Key Performance Metrics

 Rating outlooks indicate the direction (e.g. positive, negative, stable) a rating is likely to move, generally over a one-year to two-year period.
 They incorporate trends or risks that have not reached a level that would trigger a rating action, but may trigger one if such trends or risks continue.
 Ratings may be placed on credit watch if events or circumstances occur that may affect a credit rating in the near term.
 Updating a rating outlook or placing a rating on credit watch does not mean a change in credit rating is inevitable.

-The most recent ratings and credit outlooks issued by Fitch, Moody's, and S&P for Hawaiian Electric as a consolidated entity (including Maui Electric and Hawaii Electric Light) are presented in the table below.
-On February 5, 2018, S&P affirmed Hawaiian Electric's long-term issuer credit rating at 'BBB-' with a stable outlook.
-On August 30, 2018, Fitch affirmed Hawaiian Electric's long-term issuer default rating at 'BBB+' with a stable outlook.
-Also on August 30, 2018, Moody’s affirmed Hawaiian Electric's long-term issuer rating at 'Baa2' with a stable outlook.
+The most recent ratings and credit outlooks issued by Fitch, Moody's, and S&P for Hawaiian Electric as a consolidated entity (including Oahu, Maui County and Hawaii Island) are presented in the table below.
+On July 31, 2019, Fitch affirmed Hawaiian Electric's long-term issuer default rating at 'BBB+' with a stable outlook.
+On October 29, 2019, Moody's affirmed Hawaiian Electric's long-term issuer rating at 'Baa2', and updated their outlook from stable to positive, and on February 20, 2020, S&P affirmed Hawaiian Electric's long-term issuer credit rating at 'BBB-', and updated their outlook from stable to positive.

 2 Fitch Ratings dated July 31, 2019